“I ought to be chief,” said Jack with simple arrogance, “because I’m chapter chorister and head boy. I can sing C sharp.”

 Some would believe that in this world, there is a pervasive presence in charge of the stewardship of the planet.
 That major events and happenings are being triggered around the world to bring about an advantageous outcome for a minor group of the most rich and powerful among us.

 I do think it’s safe to say that what the majority of people around the world really want is peace, prosperity, love and freedom.
-If it’s the will of the people — the majority of us — that truly has a say in how our countries are run, we’d all be enjoying various states of a Utopian existence right now, it having prevailed centuries long before this one.
+If the will of the people — the majority of us — truly have a say in how our countries are to be run and managed, we’d all be enjoying various states of a utopian existence right now, it having prevailed centuries ago, long before this one.
 So, the will of the people is not being adhered to, at all.

 Our political representatives buzz around like flies on a rotting carcass, attempting to appeal to our government heads-of-state on our behalf, but with every election cycle they seem to be less and less effective.